codalnest/files/lgc.md

 (g) The change of name of any local government unit shall be effective only upon ratification in a plebiscite conducted for the purpose in the political unit directly affected.
 In any change of name, the Office of the President, the representative of the legislative district concerned, and the Bureau of Posts shall be notified.

-SECTION 14.
+Section 14.
 Beginning of Corporate Existence. - When a new local government unit is created, its corporate existence shall commence upon the election and qualification of its chief executive and a majority of the members of its Sanggunian, unless some other time is fixed therefor by the law or ordinance creating it.

-SECTION 15.
+Section 15.
 Political and Corporate Nature of Local Government Units. - Every local government unit created or recognized under this Code is a body politic and corporate endowed with powers to be exercised by it in conformity with law.
 As such, it shall exercise powers as a political subdivision of the national government and as a corporate entity representing the inhabitants of its territory.

-SECTION 16.
+Section 16.
 General Welfare. - Every local government unit shall exercise the powers expressly granted, those necessarily implied there from, as well as powers necessary, appropriate, or incidental for its efficient and effective governance, and those which are essential to the promotion of the general welfare.
 Within their respective territorial jurisdictions, local government units shall ensure and support, among other things, the preservation and enrichment of culture, promote health and safety, enhance the right of the people to a balanced ecology, encourage and support the development of appropriate and self-reliant scientific and technological capabilities, improve public morals, enhance economic prosperity and social justice, promote full employment among their residents, maintain peace and order, and preserve the comfort and convenience of their inhabitants.

-SECTION 17.
+Section 17.
 Basic Services and Facilities.

 (a) Local government units shall endeavor to be self-reliant and shall continue exercising the powers and discharging the duties and functions currently vested upon them.
 They shall also discharge the functions and responsibilities of national agencies and offices devolved to them pursuant to this Code.
 Local government units shall likewise exercise such other powers and discharge such other functions and responsibilities as are necessary, appropriate, or incidental to efficient and effective provision of the basic services and facilities enumerated herein.